clarencesyl/Path_Converter/README.md

 # Path_Converter
-A python program made with Tkinter.
+A Python program made with Tkinter.

 Converts paths copied from Windows File Explorer to python friendly paths.